top of page

 The Wizards' War

-In the year 1974 of the Wizards' Time, Unthis, the third son of Unthan and a descendant of the great King Brenthon, is the king of Thiurethi.
-Unthis is a caring king who is concerned about the well-being of his subjects, although he carries a sense of sadness from the loss of his queen at a young age, as well as their child.
-He tries not to show his emotions, prioritizing his royal duties above all else.
-As a politician, he holds a position as a mediator in the High Council of Kings in Dorhan.
-He maintains good relations with all the kingdoms, although there have been some minor disagreements in the past with Ginlafar, the king of Ashin.
-Respected by his peers, Unthis has an influential voice in the trade politics of Ernt-nador and is considered the most egalitarian king by Hurmond, the king of Dorhan.
-In Unthis's view, the kings should come together and create a Trade Council, adopting a single currency and fostering a solid and respectable commerce that would lead to equal prosperity among all the kingdoms.
-However, others see this as a whimsical notion that would strip away the freedom and decision-making power of the individual kingdoms and their trades.
-Not to mention the issue of taxes, which would need to be strictly quantified and could restrict certain trades that currently adjust their prices based on the financial capacity of the purchasing kingdom.
-Despite some unpleasant situations for a few of his peers, Unthis maintains a friendship with Hurmond, and both share the desire to see Daynax and Mylénea united to strengthen the bond between Thiurethi and Dorhan.
+In the year 1974 of the Time of the Wizards, Unthis, the third son of Unthan and a descendant of the great king Brenthon, is the king of Thiurethi.
+Unthis is a caring king, concerned for the well-being of his subjects, although he is a sad man due to the loss of his queen at a young age and his son.
+He tries not to show his feelings, putting royal duties above all else.
+As a politician, he holds a mediating position in the High Council of Kings in Dorhan.
+He maintains good relations with all the kingdoms, although, in the distant past, there were some minor disagreements with Ginlafar, the king of Ashin.
+Respected by his peers, Unthis has a significant voice in the commercial politics of Ernt-nador and is regarded by Hurmond, the king of Dorhan, as the most egalitarian king.
+In Unthis's opinion, the kings should unite and create a Commercial Council, adopting a single currency and establishing a solid and respectable trade that would allow all kingdoms to prosper equally.
+To others, this was a daydream that would strip the kingdoms of their freedom and decision-making power over their trades.
+Not to mention the issue of taxes, which should be strictly defined, potentially stifling some trades that adjusted their prices based on the financial capacity of the purchasing kingdom.
+Despite various unpleasant situations for some of his peers, Unthis enjoys the friendship of Hurmond, and they both share the desire to see Daynax and Mylénea united to strengthen the bond between Thiurethi and Dorhan.

 ROYAL CAVALRY OF THIURETHI

-Known as the Thiurodins, the Royal Cavalry presents themselves in black armor with silver details, mounted on Lárays.
-Among the duties of the Thiurodins is patrolling the kingdom up to the Port of Thiureth and the borders of Thiurethi, which encompass the Thiurun Onck and Thiurun Fend Forts.
+Known as the Thiurodins, the Cavalry is clad in black armor with silver accents, mounted on Láray steeds.
+Among the responsibilities of the Thiurodins was the patrolling of the kingdom up to the Port of Thiureth and the borders of Thiurethi, which extended between the Thiurun Onck and Thiurun Fend Forts.

 ROYAL GUARD OF THIURETHI

 Known as "The Six Swords," the Thiurons form the King's Guard.
-They are the men who protect the king every step of the way.
-Often imperceptible, but always within a few steps of the king, they wield their swords.
-They wear armor ranging from dark gray to light gray, with golden details at the edges, and their attire matches their armor.
-Additionally, they wear black capes with gray and gold accents.
+They are the men who protect the king in all his movements.
+Often imperceptible, they always keep their swords just a few steps away from the king's figure.
+They wear armor that ranges from dark gray to light gray, with golden accents at the edges, along with garments that complement the armor.
+Additionally, they don black cloaks with gray and golden details.

 PALACE GUARD OF THIURETHI

-The Thiuronaths are the members of the Palace Guard.
-However, only a portion of the guard is stationed within the castle, and they do not wear armor but rather clothing in shades of gray, with black corselets and helmets adorned with the Thiurethi emblem.
-Another portion of the Thiuronaths guards the citadel while mounted on horses, while the part stationed within the castle works on foot.
+The Thiuronaths is the name of the Palace Guard.
+However, only a portion of the guard is stationed at the castle, and they do not wear armor, instead donning garments in shades of gray, along with black corsets and helmets adorned with the Thiurethi crest.
+Another segment of the Thiuronaths protects the citadel mounted on horseback, while the portion stationed at the castle operates on foot.

 THIURETHI COAT OF ARMS

-The coat of arms depicts two mountains united by the blade of a sword.
+The coat of arms features two mountains united by the blade of a sword.

 THIURETHI FLAG

-The blue flag of Thiurethi displays three swords crossing inside a crescent moon.
+The blue flag of Thiurethi displays three swords crossing within a moon.

 The Wizards' War

-Even with King Unthis actively reigning, Daynax commands respect across all levels, from the Thiurodins to the Thiuronaths and even the Thiurons.
+Even with King Unthis fully active, Daynax commands the respect of all levels of command, from the Thiurodins through the Thiuronaths to the Thiurons.

 PRINCE DAYNAX